 Elements are the building blocks of all matter in the known universe.
 To date, we have identified 92 naturally occurring elements, and we have used technology to synthesize another 20.
-These elements exist in the atmosphere, hydrosphere, lithosphere, and/or biosphere, and together form the molecules that make up living and non-living material, drive chemical interactions, and form the basis of all of the natural resources on the planet Earth.
+These elements exist in the atmosphere, hydrosphere, lithosphere, and/or biosphere.
+Together they form the molecules that make up living and non-living material, drive chemical interactions, and provide the basis of all of the natural resources on the planet Earth.

 The periodic table (Figure 8) organizes the elements into groups and reveals patterns in their properties.
 In the periodic table depicted in Figure 8, the elements known as metals are shaded in light green-gray and those that are nonmetals are orange; those that have properties of both metals and nonmetals are called metalloids and are highlighted in dark green.